When and where are the trainings held?

 - ART of Green FLAME.
 (This is a self/group-study ART intended for Dirt Rangers who want to expand their skills in dealing with distressed or disoriented participants.
 It will not qualify you to be a Green Dot.)

 - Green Dot ART —This is the actual facilitated Green Dot ART; taking it is required if you want to become a Green Dot and sign up for Green Dot shifts.

-- On-playa ART of Radio — Get hands-on practice, tips, and tricks with real shift radios.
+- Facilitated ART of Radio — Get hands-on practice, tips, and tricks with real shift radios.